owlbarn/owlbarn.github.io/_sources/index.rst.txt

 OCaml Scientific Computing
 =================================================

 Owl is a dedicated system for scientific and engineering computing.
 It is designed in the functional programming language OCaml.
-The project goal is to build a state-of-the-art platform for developing modern data analytical applications.

 The project is led by `Liang Wang <https://www.cl.cam.ac.uk/~lw525/>`_.
 The source code is `{licensed under MIT} <https://github.com/owlbarn/owl/blob/master/LICENSE.md>`_ and hosted on the `{Github Repository} <https://github.com/ryanrhymes/owl>`_.